linkml/linkml/tests/test_scripts/output/genmarkdown/meta_no_types/description.md

 # Slot: description

-a description of the element's purpose and use
+a textual description of the element's purpose and use

 URI: [linkml:description](https://w3id.org/linkml/description)